Eltham Ordinance

 The Eltham Ordinance of January 1526 was the failed reform of the English court of Henry VIII by Cardinal Thomas Wolsey.
-It is named after the Eltham Palace in Kent where Wolsey devised his plan.
-The Ordinance, which targeted Wolsey's influential opponents from the Privy chamber, would have given the Cardinal immense political power, but the plan did not materialize.
+It is named after the Eltham Palace in Kent, where Wolsey devised his plan.
+The Ordinance, which targeted Wolsey's influential opponents from the Privy Chamber, would have given the Cardinal immense political power, but the plan did not materialize.

+The text of the ordinance was printed by the Society of Antiquaries in 1790.

 Background

 Wolsey jealously watched the rising influence of Henry's courtiers.
-By around 1518 he himself amassed enough influence to control the access of lay courtiers to the king but the Privy chamber and the King's council remained a formidable obstacle.
-In 1526 Wolsey settled for a radical reform of the court.
+By around 1518, he himself amassed enough influence to control the access of lay courtiers to the king, but the Privy Chamber and the King's council remained a formidable obstacle.
+In 1526, Wolsey settled for a radical reform of the court.
 According to the Eltham Ordinance, the court council should have been reduced in size to a compact, working council that could accompany the King during his travels.
 There would have been twenty permanent council members, "the most important officers of the realm", who would meet the King daily at his dining chamber.
 They would have been free from private affairs and capable of giving attention to all the important issues of the government.